Generalized Rothe diagrams for orthogonal roots: Generalized Rothe diagrams and quasiparabolic sets

 Part (viii) is a standard result that has been rediscovered several times; see \cite[Proposition 7.1]{gx5}. \end{proof}

 \begin{exa} In the case $n=6$ of Theorem \ref{thm:hafpfaf}, we have

 \end{exa}

-\begin{rmk} In certain cases, the product of the residues of a perfect matching, when regarded as a polynomial in the $\ep_i$, has an interpretation in terms of Schubert polynomials; see \cite[Theorem 1.3]{hamaker18}. \end{rmk}
+\begin{rmk} In certain cases, the product of the elements in $\res_U(R(M))$ associated to a perfect matching $M$, when regarded as a polynomial in the $\ep_i$, has an interpretation in terms of Schubert polynomials; see \cite[Theorem 1.3]{hamaker18}. \end{rmk}

 \begin{theorem} Let $(W, S)$ be a Weyl group of type $D_n$, where $n = 2k \geq 4$ is even, and let $I = S \backslash \{s_k, s_{2k}\}$, so that $W_I \cong S_k \times S_k$.
 Define $U$ to be the set of $k^2$ positive roots given by write $v_{ij} := \ep_i + \ep_{j+k}$ for all $1\le i, j\le k$.